yashilvora19/ba.chat/README.md

    3. Craft a convincing email to your healthcare provider, underlining terms in your policy that the average user would gloss over.
 Maximize your benefits!
    4. Check for potential medical error: Medical errors are the [third leading cause of death in America](https://wilsonlaw.com/fatal-medical-errors/), and ba.chat cross-references the depths of medical resources to ensure you are not put in danger.
 3. Receive a response tailored to your specifications exactly, and chat with our friendly AI to get more information!
 4. Ask ba.chat to send an email to your healthcare provider to negotiate costs or hospitals near you to schedule appointments!
-Using a nifty Gmail integration, we simplify the process for you end-to-end.

 ![BAChat](chatapp/assets/BAChat_Text.png)